If you want to know whether you can still buy an Android phone or Windows laptop made by Huawei, the simple fact is that 'yes you can'.

-Google and Huawei have already confirmed existing Huawei devices like the P30 Pro and Mate 20 Pro will be unaffected.
+Existing Huawei devices like the P30 Pro and Mate 20 Pro are unaffected in their current form.
+No apps will disappear and they can continue to use Google apps and get security updates.
 Because Honor is a subsidiary of Huawei, the same implications would apply to its handsets, too.

 Google is clear on this point: "For users of our services, Google Play and the security protections from Google Play Protect will continue to function on existing Huawei devices".

 For Huawei users' questions regarding our steps to comply w/ the recent US government actions: We assure you while we are complying with all US gov't requirements, services like Google Play & security from Google Play Protect will keep functioning on your existing Huawei device.— Android (@Android) May 20, 2019

 For its part, Huawei says it “will continue to provide security updates and after-sales services to all existing Huawei and Honor smartphone and tablet products covering those which have been sold or are still in stock globally.”

 Even if the trade ban does continue or resurface, Huawei can "provide service and support, including software updates or patches, to existing Huawei handsets".
 This basically means Huawei can continue to trade in the US for these purposes.

 What wasn't clearer for a time was whether Huawei and Honor handsets would get feature updates.
 But we now know that these devices will get the upgrade to Android Q from the Fall/Autumn onwards and they'll also get EMUI 10, Huawei's user interface, on top too.

 - Mate 20 Pro

 - Mate 20 RS

 - Mate 20 X